International Studies (IS)

 IS 5387.
 International Studies Internship.

-A work/research experience in a government agency or company related to the students’ career interests.
+This course is a work/research experience in a government agency, company, or organization related to the students’ career interests.
+Internship placements include regional and international organizations, businesses, and think tanks in sectors including, but not limited to, law, medicine, art and culture, philanthropy, public policy formulation, civic engagement, global affairs, hospitality, media, education, and community outreach.
 The internship will consist of a minimum of 150 hours in the workplace and will require a research paper.
-This course may be repeated once for additional internship credit.
+The course may be repeated for credit.
+Instructor approval is required.
 Prerequisite: Instructor approval.

 Grade Mode: Credit/No Credit